You are here

 A nomination for the prize may be made by any member of the Division.
 Selection of the prize recipient will be made by the full Executive Committee of the Division.
 Nomination of individuals (rather than teams) is encouraged.

-The Deadline for nominations for the 2026 Bruno Rossi Prize is forthcoming.
+The Deadline for nominations for the 2027 Bruno Rossi Prize is September 30th, 2026.

 Nomination Package